 After 6 months of research, building and preparing, the Buckby Motorsport Team of Ben Newman (driver) and Crichton Lewis (Navigator) were extremely nervous ahead of their competition debut.

 Targa Wrest Point is a lead-up event held prior to the world renowned Targa Tasmania.
 Targa Wrest Point is held on roads south of Hobart including areas such as Tahune, Cygnet, Dover etc.

 Day One: Day One of the rally proved to be a huge learning curve for the inexperienced driver and navigator pairing, taking the morning to come to terms with the extreme speeds required to be competitive in a modern Tarmac Rally vehicle.
 The highlight of Day One was the final stage of the day, Longley.
 The team really started to hit its straps, (showing potential!!) feeling confident in the car and with their own ability.
 They turned up the intensity to return a third fastest on the stage which was only a few seconds off first place, and matching some very experienced competitors.

 Day Two: Day Two started with the amazing Pelverata Stage.
 Newman and Lewis, after the strong showing in the previous afternoon stage, decided to push reasonably hard and again come up with a top three time.
 Throughout the day, the team was consistently competitive, swapping positions with much more experienced competition, with the Cygnet Stage a highlight of the afternoon.

 A decision was made on the last few stages of the day to conserve a strong forth position, having dropped quite a lot of time on the morning of Day One.
 The gap between forth to third was too great to try and reach.

-The Neil Buckby Motorsport Team was rapt to come home forth in their maiden event, beating many experienced drivers.
+The Buckby Motorsport Team was rapt to come home forth in their maiden event, beating many experienced drivers.